skumar-mca/ui-geeks-ext-package-dep/README.md

 # npm-dependencies-ui-geeks <img src="images/readme/npm.png" alt="NPM icon">

-This extention will generate NPM Package Dependencies report, which can also be downloaded in PDF format.
+This extension will generate NPM Package Dependencies report, which can also be downloaded in PDF format.
 <br/><br/>
 <img src="images/readme/demo.gif" alt="demo of the extension">
 <br/><br/>